EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

-  // or to add a reminder, make it recurring, change the calendar, or the url, use this one: var filterOptions = window.plugins.calendar.getCalendarOptions(); // or {} or null for the defaults filterOptions.calendarName = "Bla"; // only filter option currently implemented (iOS only) filterOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // iOS only, get it from createEventWithOptions (if not found, we try matching against title, etc) var newOptions = window.plugins.calendar.getCalendarOptions();
+  // or to add a reminder, make it recurring, change the calendar, or the url, use this one: var filterOptions = window.plugins.calendar.getCalendarOptions(); // or {} or null for the defaults filterOptions.calendarName = "Bla"; // iOS only filterOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // iOS only, get it from createEventWithOptions (if not found, we try matching against title, etc) var newOptions = window.plugins.calendar.getCalendarOptions();
   newOptions.calendaName = "New Bla"; // make sure this calendar exists before moving the event to it